01/05/2018 Major Revision approved by Chancellor with 08/13/2018 Effective Date

 PART 9: FAIRNESS AND AVOIDANCE OF CONFLICT OF INTEREST

 - Fairness Generally: NMSU officials will perform their duties required by the Student Academic Code of Conduct in a thorough and impartial manner.
 No individual involved in an alleged violation of the Student Academic Code of Conduct shall seek to directly or indirectly influence the outcome or obtain relief from an NMSU official.

-- Resolution of Perceived and Actual Conflicts of Interest: As early as possible in the process, actual and perceived conflicts of interest should be disclosed or otherwise brought to the attention of the Academic Conduct Officer or Executive Vice President and provost, if the conflict involves the Academic Conduct officer.
+- Resolution of Perceived and Actual Conflicts of Interest: As early as possible in the process, actual and perceived conflicts of interest should be disclosed or otherwise brought to the attention of the Academic Conduct Officer or provost and senior vice president for academic affairs, if the conflict involves the Academic Conduct officer.
 If a person alleged to have a conflict of interest will not voluntarily recuse themselves from an official role or duty, a decision will be made by the Academic Conduct Officer or the provost, as appropriate, to ensure a fair hearing process.
 The issue to be decided will be whether a reasonable person would believe that the facts presented would render the person accused of having the conflict to be unable to serve impartially.
 If an individual recuses themselves or is excused, alternate Hearing Panel members will be selected from the Student Academic Conduct Board, or if it involves the Academic Conduct Officer or the provost, the provost or chancellor will designate an alternate, respectively.